Spanish Fort High School

 Spanish Fort High School is a high school in Spanish Fort, Alabama, United States that was founded in 2005 and graduated its first class in 2008.
 The school serves grades 9-12 and is part of the Baldwin County Public Schools.

 Campus

 The campus includes a main building with library, cafeteria, art, band, and choral rooms.
 The school was approved and funded in 2005.
 An athletic complex includes a football stadium, baseball field, softball field, track and field facilities, and a band practice field.

 Demographics

-The demographic breakdown of the 1,072 students enrolled for 2014–2015 was:
+The demographic breakdown of the 1,202 students enrolled for 2023–2024 school year was: